Stacey's areas of focus in counselling:

 - Conflicts in the family, blended-family or marriage

 - Fear, anger, or rage

 And may find it difficult to:

 - Be satisfied and productive at work or school

 - Make good choices

 - Stay committed to a recovery program

-Stacey is a member of the Canadian Counselling and Psychotherapy Association.
-He owns the Southwest Family Life Centre in Swift Current, Saskatchewan with his wife of 25 years, Lee Anne.
+Stacey is an associate member of the Canadian Counselling and Psychotherapy Association.
+He owns the Southwest Family Life Centre and resides in Swift Current, Saskatchewan with his wife of 25 years, Lee Anne.
 They have two adult daughters.